 What can I do to improve my chances of finding a good job after graduation?

 Regardless of your major, you can take steps as a student to make yourself a strong job candidate.

 Study hard and excel in your coursework.
 The ability to think critically, solve problems and communicate effectively (in writing and orally) are essential to occupational success.
 The sociology curriculum is designed to foster these skills in students.

 Gain practical experience that illustrates your ability to work in fields that interest you.
 In sociology, we encourage our students to do volunteer work in community organizations or to seek out internships related to careers.
 For instance, a student might work in a local business, spend time in a nonprofit community organization, or intern in a government agency.
-For more information about volunteer opportunities, contact USM's Office of Community Service Learning, R.C.
+For more information about volunteer opportunities, contact USM's Center for Community and Civic Engagement, R.C.
 Cook Union, Room 221, 266-5074.

 Develop contacts that can aid in locating and obtaining good jobs.
 Joining organizations both on and off campus can be a good way to form such important networks.

 I am still concerned about job options . . .

 - Spend some time in the library or on the internet (see links below for a place to start) exploring what kinds of work sociologists do.